10 Unmissable hikes in Thailand

 Once you’ve taken in all the views and taken some epic photos at the summit, it’s time to go back down the trail.
 This can be tricky on the knees, but it’s much easier than the way up!

-If you’re after a bit of a challenge and want to get some awesome mountain photos and stunning views, then the Dragon Crest Hiking trail is definitely not to be missed!
+If you’re after a bit of a challenge and want to get some awesome mountain photos and stunning views, then the Dragon Crest Hiking trail is definitely not to be missed! in my opinion, it is one of the best short hikes in Thailand.

 A man sits on a cliff edge at the top of Dragon Crest mountain in Krabi, Thailand, overlooking a thick green forest.

-3. Kew Mae Pan Nature Trail, Doi Inthanon National Park – Beautiful short hike in northern Thailand
+3. Kew Mae Pan Nature Trail, Doi Inthanon National Park

 Distance: 3.4km circular trail